Transport of Dangerous Goods by Road (ADR General)

 How is the ADR enforced in Ireland?

-The European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2017 enforce ADR 2015 in Ireland.
-These regulations are based on the provisions outlined in the Annexes.
+In Ireland the ADR is enforced by the European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2017.

 back to top